philrz/super/docs/language/pipeline-model.md

 In summary, if no operator name is given, the implied operator is determined from the operator-less source text, in the order given, as follows:
-* If the text can be interpreted as a search expression, then the operator is `search`.
+* If the text can be interpreted as a search expression and leading `?` shorthand is used, then the operator is `search`.
 * If the text can be interpreted as a boolean expression, then the operator is `where`.
 * If the text can be interpreted as one or more field assignments, then the operator is `put`.
 * If the text can be interpreted as an aggregation, then the operator is `aggregate`.